dotnet/docs-maui/docs/ios/device-provisioning/index.md

 While developing a .NET Multi-platform App UI (.NET MAUI) app it's essential to test it by deploying the app to a physical device, in addition to the simulator.
 Device-only bugs and performance issues can transpire when running on a device, due to hardware limitations such as memory or network connectivity.
 To test an app on a physical device, the device must be *provisioned*, and Apple must be informed that the device will be used for testing.

-The following image shows the steps required to setup iOS provisioning:

-IMAGE GOES HERE

 Before deploying an app to a device, you need to have an active subscription to Apple's Developer Program.
 Apple offers two program options:

 - **Apple Developer Program**.
 Regardless of whether you are an individual or represent an organization, the [Apple Developer Program](https://developer.apple.com/programs/) enables you to develop, test, and distribute apps.